feldian15/GrinDorms/Written-Reports/milestone-2-report.md

 # Milestone 2 Report

 ## Work completed by each team member
-**Ian:** Set up GitHub and Trello Board and messed around with Django tutorial.
-Wrote the README.
+**Ian:** Set up GitHub and Trello Board, explored Django tutorials, and wrote the initial README.

-**Ella:** Created Written-Reports folder and wrote the Milestone 2 report.
-Emailed Mo Pelzel to inquire about web hosting options through Grinnell and requested for him to set up a Cloud environment to host the project.
+**Ella:** Created the Written-Reports folder, wrote the Milestone 2 report, and contacted Mo Pelzel regarding web hosting options.

-**Nitin:** Guided group in deciding which technologies (databases, programming languages, etc) are optimal.
+**Nitin:** Led the team in selecting optimal technologies (databases, programming languages, etc.).

 **Mac:** Researched Django and found an online tutorial.

-**Tim:** Created the frontend folder and wrote readme.md and a test program app.py using nicegui
+**Tim:** Created the frontend folder, wrote readme.md, and developed a test program (app.py) using NiceGUI.

-**Rene:** Expanded upon the README.md for further clarity and aesthetics.
+**Rene:** Enhanced README's for clarity and improved aesthetics.

 ## Important decisions